adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

 ### Sub level namespace

 For our example app we don't need a deep hierarchy.
 Add levels as you need them.
+For us we just need to group animals.

 	// zoo.animals.js
 	zoo.animals = {};

-and

-	// zoo.staff.js
-	zoo.staff = {};

-**Note**: The namespace matches the file name ensuring the namespaces are discoverable.
+*Note: The namespace matches the file name which aids discoverability.*

 ## Animal component definitions